Skip to content

 It can make a more meaningful difference than many people expect, particularly over longer saving periods where compound interest has more time to work.
 The gap between a 1.5% and a 4% annual rate on a sizeable balance is not dramatic in year one, but it accumulates noticeably across five or more years.
 This calculator can help illustrate that.

 There is no single correct figure, as it depends entirely on target deposit amount, how much has already been saved, and personal income and outgoings — everyone's situation is different.
-Many people find it helpful to work backwards from a desired timeline rather than forwards from what feels comfortable, as this can highlight whether a target is realistic or needs adjusting.
+Many people find it helpful to calculate backwards from a desired timeline rather than forwards from what feels comfortable, as this can highlight whether a target is realistic or needs adjusting.
 This calculator can help illustrate that.

 What is the fastest way to save for a house deposit?